Health Risks of Low Hormones

 The menopausal transition, also known as perimenopause, is the transition to menopause and the loss of hormones produced by the ovaries.
 Menopause is the one-year mark after your last period; after that, you are considered post-menopause.

-Perimenopause begins at the first menstrual irregularity and ends at menopause.
+Perimenopause begins at the first menstrual irregularity1 and ends at menopause.
 It may last for seven to 10 years before your last period and is associated with symptoms of fluctuating and eventually low hormone levels.

 At first, you may notice irregular and anovulatory cycles (cycles where you don’t ovulate).
 When you don’t ovulate, you won’t produce the progesterone to balance estrogen and may experience symptoms of estrogen dominance, such as heavy bleeding, sore breasts, and PMS symptoms.